gcanivet/cfapp_zendesk/cloudflare.md

 #Zendesk Feedback Tab

-This app adds a zendesk feedback or support tab to your website.
+This app adds a Zendesk feedback or support tab to your website.

 You must generate the feedback tab in your Zendesk account then return to cloudflare to setup the tab.